EqualExperts/inception-playbook/introduction/inception-or-discovery.md

 ## **Timing**

 While we run Inceptions at the start of something new, we may also run one at pivotal points – say, when a new phase kicks off, or there’s a significant shift in context.
-For example, we’ve run Inceptions as input into a business case, as part of a pitch, to start  an client engagement or internal initiative, a new feture or work phase, or as a sense-check and re-alignment activity where overall strategy or circumstances had chnaged.
+For example, we’ve run Inceptions as input into a business case, as part of a pitch, to start a client engagement or internal initiative, a new feature or work phase, or as a sense-check and re-alignment activity where overall strategy or circumstances had changed.

 ## **Inceptions are versatile**